susanalima/javaScriptAndMe/process/README.md

 First run the step1 option and then the step2 option.

-If process_option is minified:
+If process_option is step1:
 * logs.txt in process/logs contains the logs of files that were filter because they were consider to be minified or obfuscated, or had parsing errors
 * pre_logs.txt contains the rest of the files and their corresponding hash values

-If process_option is duplicated:
+If process_option is step2:
 * logs.txt contains all logs for all files, filtered or not.
 Files that were not filtered are given a new name that is also present in the logs for full traceability
 * all files kept are renamed and stored in process/output